taosdata/tdengine-idmp-deployment/README.md

-# TDengine AI Deployment
+# TDengine IDP Deployment

 English | [简体中文](README-CN.md)

 ## Introduction

-TDengine AI Deployment Tools provide multiple deployment solutions for TDengine AI, supporting various deployment scenarios and requirements.
+TDengine IDP Deployment Tools provide multiple deployment solutions for TDengine IDP, supporting various deployment scenarios and requirements.
 Whether you need to deploy on a single machine, multiple machines, or in a Kubernetes cluster, we offer corresponding solutions.

 ## Features